StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 helm show values strangebee/thehive
 ```

 If you want to run TheHive as a multi-node cluster, increase the `thehive.replicas` value in `values.yaml`.
-If you're using the bundled dependencies, also adjust the `cassandra.replicaCount` and `elasticsearch.master.replicaCount` values to scale Cassandra and Elasticsearch accordingly.
+For a reliable cluster setup, you should run a minimum of three nodes.
+If you're using the bundled dependencies, also adjust `cassandra.replicaCount` and `elasticsearch.master.replicaCount` to scale Cassandra and Elasticsearch accordingly.

 !!! info "License"
     The Community license supports only a single node.
 To deploy multiple TheHive nodes, you must [upgrade to a Gold or Platinum license](../installation/licenses/license.md).
 A fresh deployment of TheHive on an empty database includes a 14-day Platinum trial, allowing you to test multi-node setups.